emrahuludag/sysknow/docs/openshift/openshift-report-en.md

 This Ansible playbook generates a single HTML report to monitor the health status of an OpenShift (IPI) cluster.
 The playbook checks the status of key components within the cluster, providing system administrators with a quick overview of the cluster's health.
 This allows administrators to detect and address potential issues in the OpenShift environment promptly.

-> [!style:flat]
+> [!NOTE|style:flat]
 > This playbook tested with 4.11.x, 4.12.x, 4.13.x and 4.14.38 Openshift version.
-Some modules  may work for UPI clusters.
+> Some modules may work for UPI clusters.

 ### Features